How to Build Foundation Walls

 Foundation walls should be constructed high enough, so the bottom of the floor is above the design flood elevation.
 It is recommended to have at least 8 inches above the DFE at all points.
 When you are building a masonry or concrete foundation wall, it shall have a minimum thickness of 6 inches.
 For larger foundation wall depths, the minimum thickness must be the greater of 6 inches or 1.5 times the length of the footing projection from the foundation wall.

 Foundation walls can be built from almost any material, but concrete, masonry, and wood are predominant.
-If wood is selected, you will need to be sure that it has been treated or certified for marine use, and even cuts and holes should be field-treated.
-Masonry foundation walls should be fully grouted and reinforced, while concrete foundation walls must be reinforced and the concrete mix must be a high-strength, low water-to-cement ratio.
+If the build is using wood, you will need to be sure that it has been treated or certified for marine.
+Make sure even cuts and holes should be field-treated.
+Masonry foundation walls should be fully grouted and reinforced.
+Concrete foundation walls must be reinforced, and the concrete mix must be a high-strength, low water-to-cement ratio.

 Wall openings are really important when it comes to balancing the water levels inside and outside the walls.
 Building codes require air ventilation openings that normally do not satisfy the floor opening requirement.
 Air openings shall be designed near the top of the wall, while flood openings shall be close to the bottom of the wall.
 One single opening probably will not be enough to act as both air and flood opening, so be sure to have the right dimensions for each one of them.